CBTTape/CBT1060/README.md

 # CBT1060
 Converted to GitHub via [cbt2git](https://github.com/wizardofzos/cbt2git)

 This is still a work in progress.
-GitHub repos will be deleted and created during this period...
+Due to amazing work by Alison Zhang and Jake Choi repos are no longer deleted.

 ```
 //***FILE1060 is a REXX exec that tells you information about       *   FILE1060